vsunkara23/Aeries-TimeTracker/README.md

 to automatically log employee into webview version of the website.

-* Implemented features of webview to enable seamless user experience of mobile app version of the time-tracking web application.
+* Implemented custom webview to enable seamless user experience of mobile app version of the time-tracking web application.